railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_use_case.rst

    *Configuration wizard used to install the required applications when you select the Simplified view option*

+:guilabel:`Skip` the step that asks you to :guilabel:`Configure Your Accounting Chart`.
 After you follow through the complete wizard, you can have a system that can perform all the required functionality.

 .. _fig-oech03cfgexample: